Executive Masters in Telecommunications & Wireless Technology

 The course is offered as a part-time degree program leading to the award of any of the following certificates:

 This opportunity will facilitate students currently in employment as well as those that are progressing straight after their primary degree program from AUN, and other accredited Universities.
 It is a block-release in-class course over two summer terms, spanning 18 – 36 months for those interested in diploma or Masters Degree in Telecommunication and Wireless Technology.

-To proceed to the Masters degree program, students will be required to complete the listed modules and also attain minimum CGPA points of 3.0 on a 4.0 scale.
+Students will be required to complete the listed modules and also attain minimum CGPA points of 2.5 on a 4.0 scale.
 In addition to this, candidates will be expected to submit a dissertation based on practical research work completed by December of the second year, but no later than summer of the third year.

 Students would be required to defend the Masters dissertation before the award of the degree.